Young Moore and Henderson, P.A.

 Chris believes that the core element in the practice of law is not business; it is service.
 He builds strong relationships with his clients by serving them, listening well, being straightforward and honest, understanding their goals with each case, working diligently to accomplish those goals, always keeping the “big picture” in mind, and if a matter is headed to trial, going into trial with confidence by out-preparing the other side and being able to convey persuasively his client’s story to the jury or judge.

 Chris is actively involved in ALFA International, America’s oldest and pre-eminent legal network, with a member firm in nearly all 50 states and in 70 countries.
-He currently serves on its Board of Directors, and was chosen in 2017 as the Attorney of the Year for the organization.
+He is a former member of its Board of Directors, and was chosen in 2017 as the Attorney of the Year for the organization.
 He is the Chairman Emeritus of the Hospitality and Retail Law Practice Group.
-He is the immediate past chair of ALFA’s Marketing Committee, helping to guide the leaders of all of ALFA’s Practice Groups.
+He is a past chair of ALFA’s Marketing Committee, helping to guide the leaders of all of ALFA’s Practice Groups.
 Click here for a full description of the group and its activities.
 He is also active in the Claims and Litigation Alliance, and has been a speaker at the annual conference for the Retail, Restaurant and Hospitality group.
 He has also spoken at the National Restaurant Association’s annual meeting.

 Chris graduated summa cum laude from Duke University in 1989 with a degree in Political Science, and he was an early inductee to Phi Beta Kappa.
 Chris attended the Yale Law School, where he served as Senior Editor for the Yale Law Journal, before graduating in 1992.
 Chris then clerked for Judge Thomas A. Wiseman (M.D.Tenn.).